|• Fun, fun, fun and fun||• Very easy to fly|

 It’s wobbly and almost impossible to keep it fixed on anything.
 It’s more of an entertaining extra to see what your flight looked like from on board the quadcopter.
 I personally prefer having the extra minute of flight time.

-The body is durable, but the propellers are soft and damage easily.
+The body is durable, but the propellers our soft and damage easily.
 I highly recommend the spare parts crash pack that is available on Amazon.
 In it you’ll get 4 extra sets of propellers, two sets of motors, two extra batteries and an extra body case.

 I’ve had my Hubsan X4 for well over a year and have only used two batteries and the propellers.
 Not a single problem with the body, the motors or the LED lights.

 Last but not least are the instructions.
-A first grader could do a better job than the accompanying manual does.
+A first grader could do a better job of than the accompanying manual does.
 It’s incoherent gibberish that causes anxiety rather than explaining functionality.

 I recommend a quick search on the net or watch some YouTube videos.